cometkim/unicode-segmenter/README.md

 * It would be compressed when included as an app asset.

-#### Runtime performance
+#### Runtime Performance

-- **Performance in Node.js**: `unicode-segmenter/grapheme` is significantly faster than alternatives.
+**Performance in Node.js**: `unicode-segmenter/grapheme` is significantly faster than alternatives.
 - 7\~18x faster than other JavaScript libraries
 - 1.5\~3x faster than WASM binding of the Rust's [unicode-segmentation]
 - 3\~8x faster than built-in [`Intl.Segmenter`]

-- **Performance in Bun**: `unicode-segmenter/grapheme` has almost the same performance as the built-in [`Intl.Segmenter`], with no performance degradation compared to other JavaScript libraries.
+**Performance in Bun**: `unicode-segmenter/grapheme` has almost the same performance as the built-in [`Intl.Segmenter`], with no performance degradation compared to other JavaScript libraries.

-- **Performance in Browsers**: The performance in browser environments varies greatly due to differences in browser engines and versions, which makes benchmarking less consistent.
+**Performance in Browsers**: The performance in browser environments varies greatly due to differences in browser engines and versions, which makes benchmarking less consistent.
 Despite these variations, `unicode-segmenter/grapheme` generally outperforms other JavaScript libraries in most environments.

-- **Performance in React Native**: `unicode-segmenter/grapheme` is significantly faster than alternatives when it compiled to Hermes bytecode.
-It's 2\~4x faster than graphemer and 18\~25x faster than grapheme-splitter, with the performance gap increasing with input size.
+**Performance in React Native**: `unicode-segmenter/grapheme` is significantly faster than alternatives when compiled to Hermes bytecode.
+It's 2\~4x faster than `graphemer` and 18\~25x faster than `grapheme-splitter`, with the performance gap increasing with input size.

-You can see captured [benchmark results](benchmark/grapheme/_records), or run yourself executing `yarn perf:grapheme` or `yarn perf:grapheme:browser` in your environment.
+You can see captured [benchmark results](benchmark/grapheme/_records) or run yourself executing `yarn perf:grapheme` or `yarn perf:grapheme:browser` in your environment.

 ## LICENSE

 [MIT](LICENSE)

 > [!NOTE]
-> The initial implementation was ported manually from Rust's [unicode-segmentation] library, which is licenced under the [MIT](licenses/unicode-segmentation_MIT.txt) license.
+> The initial implementation was ported manually from Rust's [unicode-segmentation] library, which is licensed under the [MIT](licenses/unicode-segmentation_MIT.txt) license.

 [Hermes]: https://hermesengine.dev/
 [QuickJS]: https://bellard.org/quickjs/